roryprimrose/Neovolve.CodeAnalysis.ChangeTracking/README.md

 This library will determine whether C# code has changed in a way that introduces a new feature or a breaking change.

+Changes are evaluated for:
+- Classes
+- Interfaces
+- Structs
+- Properties
+- Fields
+- Methods
+- Attributes

-Changes currently evaluated are:
+The types of changes evaluated are:
-- Adding or removing class or interface properties
-- Adding or removing fields
-- Adding, removing or changing attributes
+- Items removed
+- Items added
+- Items renamed
+- Changes to namespace (moved types, renamed namespace)
+- Changes of types
+- Changes to access modifiers
+- Changes to modifiers
-- Changes to class or interface property visibility
+- Changes to generic type parameters
-- Changes to field visibility
+- Changes to generic type constraints

 Changes not currently evaluated are:
-- Changes in class methods
-- Changes in interface methods
 - net5.0 record types
 - net5.0 init properties